mrdarrengriffin/google-weather-icons/README.md

 **Disclaimer**: I do not own these icons.
 All rights belong to Google.

+I could only find PNG versions of the v1 and v2 icons.
+I've used the highest resolution I could obtain from Google.

+### Formats
+SVGs are available for v3 and v4 and have been optimised using [SVGOMG](https://svgomg.net/).
+I have purposefully not minimised the SVGs as I believe it is better to have readable SVGs.
+However, do as you wish with them.

 Fun fact: [Did you know that Google has a typo for one of their icons?](https://twitter.com/MrDarrenGriffin/status/1725896460363788681)

+# Icons
+Below are the icons for each version downscaled to 64px.
+They have been somewhat grouped by icon type but are not in any particular order.
 ## v1
+In this variant, no night versions exist.
 ### Day
 [<img src="v1/sunny.png" width="64"/>](v1/sunny.png)
 [<img src="v1/sunny_s_cloudy.png" width="64"/>](v1/sunny_s_cloudy.png)